-Kathy DeFillippo’s is beginning her third three-year term on the freeholder board.
-She has twice served as freeholder director, and is the board’s liaison and 2020 chair of the North Jersey Transportation Planning Authority.
+Kathy DeFillippo’s is beginning her third three-year term on the commissioner board.
+She has twice served as commissioner director, and is the board’s liaison and 2020 chair of the North Jersey Transportation Planning Authority.
 She also is the county governing board’s liaison to Human Services.

 Kathy was a councilwoman in Roxbury Township from 2006 through December 2013.
 She served as mayor in 2009 and deputy mayor in 2011, 2012 and 2013, and was also a member of the town’s Zoning Board.